WHAT ARE THE COVID-19 GUIDELINES?

 WHAT IS THE DRESS CODE?

 Interns are expected to dress according to ‘business casual’ standards, however Interns do work in a somewhat relaxed environment and may use their discretion.
-We advise that females avoid shorts, and dresses or skirts that fall above the knee.
-They should also avoid any revealing shirts or tops.
-Male Interns are advised to avoid shorts and sleeveless shirts.
+Nevertheless, we do advise that Interns avoid wearing revealing clothing or sleeveless shirts as they will be working within a school setting.

 HOW DOES PAYMENT WORK?